 - Hortonworks, Inc. and its officers in a federal securities class action.
 After the motion to dismiss was granted the case settled on favorable terms.

-- Fitbit Inc. and its officers and directors in federal and state securities class actions and derivative actions pending in California and Delaware.
+- Fitbit Inc. and its officers and directors in federal and state securities class actions, which were settled on favorable terms.
+The derivative actions are pending in California and Delaware.

 - Zynga Inc. and its directors and officers in a federal securities class action, two state class actions, and various derivative actions pending in California and Delaware.
 The federal securities class action and the Delaware class action were settled on favorable terms and the California class action was voluntarily dismissed.